 So what makes some waffles good...and others the best?
 Technique and a few little secrets.
 And...that's what we are going to discuss here.
 There are only a few tips you need to know, but they will make a difference in your waffles.

 The batter should have a consistency similar to gravy.
 Thick but easy to pour.
-This may call for more or less of the milk called for in the recipe.
+This may call for more or less of the milk listed in the recipe.
 Only experience will tell you when it looks right.
 Don't worry though, you will still get good waffles.
 They just may be a little thin if your batter is too thin.
 And if too thick, they will be a little chewy, but still pretty good.

 Many recipes call for a little oil in the batter.
 Some do not.
 You should always put about 1/2 tablespoon of oil (cooking oil/vegetable oil) in your batter.
 It helps develop the outer crust.
 It does not matter if you make your waffles crisp and crunchy or if you cook them soft like pancakes, the oil is needed.